 Introduction.
 Academic Freedom and the Social Responsibilities of Academics: A Pathway to Corporate Social Performance, Agata Stachowicz-Stanusch and Wolfgang Amman.
 PART I: WORLDWIDE KALEIDOSCOPE OF MANAGEMENT EDUCATION IN CORPORATE SOCIAL PERFORMANCE.
-Management Education for Corporate Social Responsibility in a Postcommunist Country: The Case of a Polish University, Aldona Glińska-Neweś, Agata Sudolska, and Agnieszka Furmańska-Maruszak.
+Management Education for Corporate Social Responsibility in a Postcommunist Country: The Case of a Polish University Aldona Glińska-Neweś, Agata Sudolska, and Agnieszka Furmańska-Maruszak.
 Teaching Business Ethics at Business Schools in Transitional Cultures: An Example of Zagreb School of Economics and Management, Kristijan Krkač and Borna Jalsenjak.
-Multilatinas’ CSR Activities and Practices: Implications for CSR Management Education, Anabella Davila.
+Multilatinas’ CSR Activities and Practices: Implications for CSR Management Education, Anabella del Rosario Dávila Martínez.
 PART II: THE ROLE OF MANAGEMENT EDUCATION IN CORPORATE SOCIAL PERFORMANCE.
 The Development of Moral Character in Business Students, Hamid H. Kazeroony and Craig D. Barton.
 Management Education for Millennials: Blending the Need for Financial Literacy With Socially Responsible Investment, Leslie E. Sekerka, Derek Stimel, and Doug Heske.
 Change Within the Existing: Introducing a New Mandatory Track on Global Challenges in a BSc-Program, Pär Mårtensson, Anna Nyberg, and Ciara Sutton.
 Massive Open Online Courses (MOOCs) as an Education Tool for Corporate Social Responsibility, Mirjana Pejić Bach, Mislav Ante Omazić, Ana Aleksić, and Jovana Zoroja.
 The Complementarities of Risk Management and CSR in Corporate Responsibility: The Way Forward for Management Education, Adela McMurray, Larry Li, and Malick Sy.
 PART III: USING KNOWLEDGE FROM PRACTICE AND THEORY FOR RESPONSIBLE MANAGEMENT EDUCATION.
 Corporate Social Responsibility: The Case of Wells Fargo Bank, Corinne Jenni and Alfred Lewis.
 Corporate Purpose, Authentic Stakeholder Engagement, and a Balanced Business Scorecard for Corporate Social Responsibility: A Framework to Enhance Business Education, William J. Mea, Ronald R. Sims, and Peet van Biljon.
 Organizational Ethics in Health Care: Proactively Caring Employees, Stefania De Simone, Andrea Tomo, and Alfonso Morvillo.
 The Formation of Socially Responsible Business in Ukraine, Nina Chala and Oksana Poplavskaya.
-The Yin and Yang of Workplace Inclusion and Corporate Social Performance, Jaye Goosby Smith.
+Ubuntu Inside and Out: Internal Corporate Social Responsibility and External Inclusion, Jaye Goosby Smith.
 About the Authors.

 Web price: $39.09 (Reg.
 45.99)